gorda/istio.io/content/en/blog/2018/incremental-traffic-management/index.md

 With Istio, Team A can still implement their canaries by having Service B call Service A through Istio’s ingress gateway.

-## Background: traffic routing in an Istio mesh
+## Background: traffic routing in an Istio mesh{#background-traffic-routing-in-an-Istio-mesh}

 But how can you use Istio’s traffic management capabilities without updating each of your applications’ Pods to include the Istio sidecar?
 Before answering that question, let’s take a quick high-level look at how traffic enters an Istio mesh and how it’s routed.